Quantum theory for edge current and noise in two-dimensional topological superconductors: Application

-In the following, we assume that the temperature at which we calculate the current and the noise is much smaller than the superconductor critical temperature, and we neglect the temperature dependency in the superconducting order parameter.
+In the following, we assume that the temperature at which we calculate the current and the noise is much lower than the superconductor critical temperature, and we neglect the temperature dependence in the superconducting order parameter.